 - Analyzing historical stormwater system as-builts, permits, and geospatial data to assess the system configuration and connections, and identify potential sources of contamination.

-- Preparing focused stormwater basin sampling and analyses plans for submittal to DEQ.
+- Preparing focused stormwater basin sampling and analysis plans (SAPs) for submittal to DEQ.

 - Preparing basin characterization and source tracing reports for submittal to DEQ.